The SAMI Program

 Safe and Accessible Modifications for Independence

-We were able to enlist the knowledge of key experts as co-presenters: Ali Climo, the Buncombe County Aging Plan Coordinator; Linda Giltz, Community Planner; Jason Ray, from Simply Home; Robert Krollman, from Sky Heart Consulting, and Robert Gurinowitsch, from Best Bath.
+Richard Duncan is the primary instructor for these events.
+We have also been able to enlist the knowledge of key experts as co-presenters: Ali Climo, the Buncombe County Aging Plan Coordinator; Linda Giltz, Community Planner; Jason Ray, from Simply Home; Robert Krollman, from Sky Heart Consulting, and Robert Gurinowitsch, from Best Bath.